 - the costs of dealing with enquiries that do not turn into sales.

-7. Advertising agencies
+7. Using advertising agencies

-As a guide, consider using an agency if you plan to spend more than £10,000
+As a guide, consider using an agency if you plan to spend more than £10,000 on advertising

 Budget for the costs